What Is a Serigraph? How Artists Have Embraced Serigraphy

 He signed his name only to perfect prints after the run was over.
 The rest were consigned to the scrap heap.

-If you’re interested in collecting the serigraphs of Igor Medvedev or learning more about artists who masterfully use the serigraph medium, contact our gallery consultants at (800) 521-9654 ext.
+If you’re interested in collecting the art of Igor Medvedev or learning more about artists who masterfully use the serigraph medium, register for our weekly live online auction or contact our gallery consultants at (800) 521-9654 ext.
 4 during business hours or at email@example.com.